From Founder Bottleneck to Zero Dependencies in 20 Weeks: The Complete Delegation System

 Lesson: Operational independence isn’t about working less.
 It’s about working on what only the founder can do: strategy, partnerships, vision, growth.

-The Framework She Applied: Decision transfer protocol from The Delegation Map combined with operational independence architecture from The Exit-Ready Business.
+The Framework She Applied: the decision transfer protocol from The Delegation Map combined with the operational independence architecture from The Exit-Ready Business.

 Why It Worked: